onflow/ccf/ccf_specs.md

 For example, max number of array elements would forbid any single array in a CCF message from exceeding that many elements.

-The main tradeoff for decoder limits:
+The main trade-off for decoder limits:
 - limits set too high can allow memory exhaustion and other attacks to succeed.
 - limits set too low creates the possibility of being unable to decode non-malicious messages that exceeds limits.